Mirambeena Regional Park: History

 For over 30,000 years, the area that was once part of the modern parkland was the traditional land of the Gweagal, Bidjigal and Dharug tribes.
 In 1795 George Bass and Matthew Flinders both explored the land near the Georges River and at the site of today's Garrison Point, Georges Hall declared the area as Bankstown, to honour Sir Joseph Banks.
 Lieutenant of the First Fleet Captain George Johnston received a land grant and constructed his first home located near Prospect Creek, close to Henry Lawson Drive and Beatty Parade, where he named it Georges Hall.
 The following posting of a military guard at the site is echoed in the present-day name of Garrison Point.
 In 1800, just beside Prospect Creek, Lieutenant John Shortland from the First Fleet acquired an initial grant of 100 acres over the northern part of Lansdowne Reserve which he increased to 380 acres (154ha).

 In 1922, plans were arranged to separate the whole estate, and today many of the current tracks in the reserves reflect the former subdivision design.
+In the 1920s, the Railways Department operated special weekend excursion trains to the area, bringing visitors from Sydney CBD to attractions including Latty's Pleasure Grounds and Lansdowne Reserve.
+Further downstream on Prospect Creek, near its confluence with the Georges River, Hollywood Park emerged as another well-known picnic destination.
+In 1924, the Cabramatta-Canley Vale Council purchased the site under the leadership of Mayor Jacob Cook.
+During the Great Depression, however, rising maintenance costs and a Board of Health directive requiring improved toilet and ablution facilities placed a financial burden on the council.
+The site was subsequently leased, and new facilities, including a dance hall, an ambulance station and a swimming pool, were constructed, attracting large crowds despite the economic hardship of the period.
+In 1934, the Lang Labor government restricted transport services to pleasure grounds, contributing to the decline of Hollywood Park.
+Although the reserve was subsequently taken over by the Sergeant group, it never regained its former prominence.

 Most of the land that constitutes the Reserve eventuated from the advice of the Cumberland Plain Planning Scheme of 1945 and ensuing government optional land purchase schemes of flood affected properties beside Prospect Creek after significant flooding events along the creek and the Georges River, especially in 1956.
 From the mid 1970s, the previous Bankstown Council started to develop the parklands in their current nature with the establishment of artificial ponds in Lansdowne Reserve, Shortland Brush and Lake Gillawarna.
 In this period, just two private properties persisted in the parklands in the northern division of Lansdowne Reserve.